bioidiap/bob.ip.optflow.hornschunck/doc/index.rst

     }

 This package also provides a unit testing framework, to check on the accuracy of results produced in different platforms.
-The testing framework also requires `OpenCV`_ for comparison purposes.

 Documentation
 -------------